-Chuck received a degree in Philosophy from St. Louis University in St. Louis, Missouri and his law degree from the University of Denver in Denver, Colorado.
+Chuck received a degree in Philosophy from St. Louis University in St. Louis, Missouri and his law degree from the University of Denver.
 At the University of Denver, he served on the Board of Editors of the Denver University Law Review.

 101 Things a Manager Must Know: Understanding the Law of the Workplace